-Having survived elementary school with undiagnosed dyslexia, Norah herself is familiar with the sense of isolation and confusion that result from struggling in school with no apparent explanation.
-Her own experience with these frustrations drove her to create an initiative that turns isolation into connection and confusion into empowerment.
+Having experienced grade school with undiagnosed dyslexia, Norah herself knows the feelings of confusion and isolation that result from struggling in school without any apparent explanation why.
+Her own frustration with these experiences led her to create an initiative that turns isolation into community and confusion into comprehension.

-Noticing how many dyslexic students are hurt by falling behind their peers, Norah designed this site for two reasons: to make more people aware of dyslexia and to establish a general support group.
-The project provides accessible tools for students, parents, and teachers to use, enabling the dyslexic to survive, yes, but also to thrive.
+Witnessing how much dyslexic students are harmed by falling behind their peers, Norah developed this site for two reasons: to promote more awareness of dyslexia among more individuals and to provide a general support group.
+The project provides accessible tools to students, parents, and educators to use, enabling the dyslexic not only to survive, but to thrive.

-This is an expression of Norah's belief that no child should have to struggle alone the way she struggled, that knowledge, understanding, and acceptance can turn the dyslexic experience around from one of frustration into one of resilience.
+This is a declaration of Norah's belief that no child has to struggle alone as she struggled, that knowledge, understanding, and acceptance can turn the dyslexic experience from one of frustration to one of strength.

 Having worked in the field of mild to moderate special education for the last 30 years, Dr. Futterman specializes working with students with language-based learning issues, particularly dyslexia.
 She has taught in a variety of public and private settings and has been an Adjunct Faculty member at Cal State East Bay since 2009.